Do These Belong To Me ?

 “This may sound strange but your company made a big mistake.
 You sent me a life insurance check and I have never heard of an Arthur Kennington, nor I am his sibling…I know this because I am the only child”, I firmly reveal.

 A moment later Wallace recites the beneficiary information they have on file and confirms every little detail with me, everything is a perfect match.
-My full name, DOB, last four of my social, occupation, full address, telephone number and even my nickname “Anne on the Rocks”.
+My full name, DOB, last four of my social, occupation, full address, telephone number and even my nickname “Annie on the Rocks”.

 “Everything is correct, but again I’m positive this was sent to me in error because I HAVE NO BROTHER!”, I stress… now a bit agitated.